Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Other PP-SPM simulation modes

-The main drawback of this approach is the added complexity of the interpretation and theoretical rationalization of the measured STM signal, which depends both on geometrical relaxation of probe-particle as well as on the electronic structure of the sample, and the tip, as is illustrated in~\reffig{fig_PPSTM}(b) and (c).
-The interpretation is even more complicated (in comparison to AFM) when the electronic structure of the molecule is modified by interaction with interface state of the substrate, especially on metallic substrates \cite{Krejci2017}.
-Precise DFT calculations and use of hybrid functionals is often required to reproduce these delicate interface states in order to achieve agreement with experiment.
+The main drawback of this approach is the added complexity of the interpretation and theoretical rationalization of the measured STM signal, which depends both on geometrical relaxation of the PP as well as on precise estimation of elusive electronic structure of the sample, and the tip~\cite{Krejci2017}, as is illustrated in~\reffig{fig_ppstm}(b) and (c).
+Precise hybrid functional DFT calculations of the whole sample (i.e. including both molecule and substrate) are often necessary in order to achieve agreement with experiment \cite{DelaTorre2017}.